 Which Joe gave his name to ‘sloppy joes’?
 We look at five interesting sandwiches and their lexical origins.

-1(especially in journalism) the use of exciting or shocking stories or language at the expense of accuracy, in order to provoke public interest or excitement.‘media sensationalism’
+1(especially in journalism) the presentation of stories in a way that is intended to provoke public interest or excitement, at the expense of accuracy.‘media sensationalism’

 fuss, commotion, stir, show, showiness, display, ostentation, flashiness, publicity, sensationalism, pageantry, splendour, hubbub, brouhahaView synonyms

 - ‘As has been pointed out, this is really a story of shoddy journalism and sensationalism, not the value of design in society per se.’

 - ‘Such references in the discussion are consistent with a pragmatic working document, not for sensationalism or public melodrama.’